ccswbs/snowdrop/README.md

 You may need to update this logic as we are overwriting the Bootstrap logic, which may change in future versions.
 Essentially, you want Hugo to be able to find the file, so change the logic as you run into errors to ensure that all files are found.

+1. In site/layouts/partials/stylesheet.html, change all instances of "dist/js/bootstrap" to "dist/js/snowdrop"
+1. In site/assets/scss/_variables.scss and change the main colour variable, usually $bd-purple, that its value is $red (or whatever colour you want it to be)
+1. Run npm run docs-serve.
+1. Make any updates you feel are necessary to get the page looking the way you want it (e.g., you can update the homepage background class .bd-masthead in site/assets/scss/_masthead.scss)
+1. Copy any images you require over from the previous styleguide (e.g., the image of Alice with Snowdrop, the University of Guelph favicon and logo) into site/static/docs/{version number}]/assets/img
+1. Copy the U of G svg logo into site/layouts/partials/icons/u-of-g-logo.svg (there should be a copy in the old site folder)
+1. In site/layouts/partials/docs-navbar.html, find the Bootstrap svg logo and replace it with the U of G logo
+1. Search for all references to Bootstrap under site/content/docs/ and replace with Snowdrop
+1. Search for references to Bootstrap under site/layouts/partials/docs-navbar.html and replace with Snowdrop
+1. Search for all references to "/docs/5.2 (including the left quotation mark) in site/content and replace with "/docs/{version number} - note that {version number} should be replaced by the Snowdrop version number
+1. Update site/layouts/partials/footer.html with University of Guelph information
+1. Update the Bootstrap heading so it reads Snowdrop in site/layouts/partials/home/masthead.html.
+Change the documentation on this page to reflect the details of Snowdrop (e.g., you can point to our npm package and explain how to use it for anyone using the front-end toolkit)
+1. Comment out the script in site/layouts/partials/ads.html
+1. Comment out the script in site/layouts/partials/analytics.html